Healthdirect Free Australian health advice you can count on.

 How are learning disabilities treated?

-A learning disability is not a disease, so it cannot be cured.
+A learning disability is not a disease, and it cannot be cured.
 People with learning disabilities need support to help them succeed at school and work.
-The earlier the child gets help, the greater their chances of success.
-This is called early intervention.

-The treatment of learning disabilities depends on which disability the child has.
-They will need special help from a trained teacher to overcome their problems with learning.
+The treatment of learning disabilities depends on the type of disability your child has.
+They will need special help from a trained professional that targets their area of need.

 Learning disabilities are recognised as disabilities under the Australian Disability Discrimination Act.
 That means your child has the same rights to education as any other child.
 The school should also make reasonable adjustments to support your child in their learning.